CtrlK

 Trigger Term Quality

 Includes strong natural keywords users would say: 'SAFe', 'Jira', 'Epics', 'Features', 'Stories', 'hierarchy', 'acceptance criteria', 'parent-child linking'.
-These are terms practitioners naturally use when working with SAFe in Jira.
+These are terms a user working with SAFe in Jira would naturally use.

 3 / 3